vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🏁 How to Practice
+## ðŸ How to Practice
 1. **Pick a problem** from the list above.
 2. **Set a timer** for 45 minutes.
 3. **Draft the README** for that specific system, including the High-Level Diagram.
-4. **Review** against the CAP theorem—did you prioritize Availability or Consistency?
+4. **Review** against the CAP theoremâ€”did you prioritize Availability or Consistency?

 ---

-## 📱 10.
+## ðŸ“± 10.
 Messaging System: API & Database Deep Dive

 ### A. API Design (REST/WebSocket)
 In a messaging system, we use **REST** for user actions (onboarding, profile) and **WebSockets** for the actual message flow.